MCKevmeister/MCKevmeister.github.io/_posts/web701/2022-3-23-Review of Design Assignment .md

 seems somewhat arbitrary.
 For this reason, I am considering doing my final assessment with Laravel.

-I have found several useful guides for learning and understanding Laravel at the Laracasts website, one for building and understanding the current version of the framework (Laracasts, n.d.-b), and one for building a full stack website with an additional framework called inertia.js (Laracasts, n.d.-a).
+I have found several useful guides for learning and understanding Laravel at the Laracasts website, one for building and understanding the current version of the framework (Laracasts, n.d.-b), and one for building a full-stack website with an additional framework called inertia.js (Laracasts, n.d.-a).
 I find the way that inertia utilizes the backend to manage routing to make more sense, as routing is closer to domain logic rather than being a concern of the front end.
 I am sure that there are some pitfalls of this approach, but I find that it allows for a better separation of concerns.